bonner/WhatsTheWeather/README.md

 	weather data will be denied with a 439 response, you will see this on the error page, details can be found [here](https://openweathermap.org/appid).

 ### TODO:
+	* Set http response codes for exceptions (NOT 500!)
 	* Create cache of mappings between city names and ids, if not in cache, use get weather by city, else get by id.
 	* Polling/retry back off logic for getting from the openmap api, handle/support for unavailable service
 	* Remove dependence in controller code on response schema
 	* Make a modal for the response from the form, single page design
 	* Use proper logging rather than System.out.
 	* Support for input by lat, long or UTC coordinates.
+	* AWS deployment
+	* Support for day light savings time

 contact bonner.mike@gmail.com for more details and queries.